John Paston III and Margery Brews: was this the first-ever Valentine?

 In 1476, John III was thirty three years old and unmarried and was desperate enough for a wife to ask his brother to keep an eye out for ‘an old thrifty alewife’ for him.
 Not the stuff of romance.

 But early in 1477 he met Margery Brews, a girl probably in her late teens, daughter of Sir Thomas Brews, a Norfolk knight.
 She was not an heiress, but the family was well thought of and John seems to have fallen passionately in love with her.
 And she with him.

 The marriage seemed doomed to failure because of bitter disputes over the size of Margery’s dowry – she had three sisters whom her father must also provide for – but their love held true.
 During this prolonged betrothal, Margery wrote to John, addressing him as her ‘right well-beloved Valentine.’
 She pleaded with him not to leave her because of the dowry difficulties.

 ‘If you love me, as I trust verily you do, you will not leave me therefore.
 My heart bids me ever more to love you, truly over all earthly thing.’

 Clearly a woman of determination.
 She did not intend her would-be betrothed to escape.
-Then Margery added her initials enclosed in the shape of a heart.
+Margery dictated her letter to the family clerk then added her initials.
 It is dated February 1477.

 They wed eventually and it seems lived happily ever after.
 They had three children.
 From their letters it would appear that their love lost none of its romance.
 Margery sometimes wrote to John as ‘Right Reverend and Worshipful Sir’ but on other occasions as ‘mine own sweetheart.’
 Even when the letters were full of the detail of ordinary life and for the most part very decorous, the post script often was not.